MileHacker Logo

 • Water: Drink only bottled mineral water; check unbroken seal.
 Avoid tap water, ice, suspect drinks.
 A Portable water filter or purification tablets are a backup.

 • Food: Eat hot, freshly prepared meals.
-Avoid raw salads/whole fruits from street vendors.
+Avoid raw salads/whole fruits from food stalls on the street.
 Choose busy stalls for fresh ingredients.

 Travel Insurance & Emergency Contacts